- Education and Science»

 Frank and Louie's Life

-Frank and Louie's two faces had three eyes in total, although the middle one wasn't functional, two noses, one functional mouth and one nonfunctional mouth that lacked a lower jaw.
+Frank and Louie's two faces had three eyes in total, although the middle one wasn't functional, two noses, one functional mouth, and one nonfunctional mouth that lacked a lower jaw.
 He had only one esophagus.
 Luckily, unlike the case in most Janus cats, his combination of abnormalities didn't interfere with his survival or his enjoyment of life (once corrective surgery had been performed).
-Based on his lifespan and his normal behaviour, he didn't appear to have any duplication of the frontal lobe in his brain.
+Based on his lifespan and his normal behaviour, he didn't appear to have any duplication of the front of his brain.

-Frank and Louie enjoyed playing games, being stroked, walking on a leash and taking car rides.
+Frank and Louie was an outgoing cat who enjoyed playing games, being stroked, walking on a leash, and taking car rides.
+He seems to have had a similar personality to my two ragdolls.
 He was able to move with ease in the direction that he wanted, even though his two functional eyes were widely separated.
 When he wanted to see something in detail, however, he had to swivel his head so that each of his eyes could collect information.
 He fed through his functional mouth on his right face, which was connected to his esophagus.

 Frank and Louie Sets a Guinness World Record

 The development of two faces is due to errors during the embryonic development of the animal.
 The condition is a sad one for animal lovers, since the affected animal usually dies, but its biology is interesting.
-The inspiring story of Frank and Louie shows us that a short or unhappy life may not be inevitable for all Janus animals.
+The inspiring story of Frank and Louie shows us that a short or unhappy life may not be inevitable for all animals with diprosopus.

 Humans With Two Faces